mohamadarfakhsy13/vuetify-todo-app/README.md

 # vuetify-todo-app

 ## Introduction
 This repo is for example on implementation of Vue CLI as framework.
 This project also using Vuetify as material design on interface.
+This project support on cross platform based which is mobile and website.

 ## Pre-requisites
 1. Git client: https://git-scm.com/download/win